geovedi/book-notes/2021/you-don't-owe-anyone.notes.md

 - Healing and Personal Growth
   - Verbal and emotional abuse's damaging impact is acknowledged.
   - Healing begins with recognizing harm and using precise language to describe it.
-  - The author's experiences with Raymond taught them the difference between genuine and counterfeit strength.
+  - Caroline's experiences with Raymond taught them the difference between genuine and counterfeit strength.
   - Emphasis on listening to one's body, trusting inner knowing, and turning towards healing.
 - Connecting with Inner Truth and Trusting Body Signals
   - Overcoming perfectionism and people-pleasing involves listening to one's body.